-Matt Long from Harrisburg Commercial Interiors asks the Board whether they want to lower their standards to what other historic districts.
-He states that the decisions made by HARB should not be dependent upon what other historic districts have approved.
-Mr. Knight agrees and what each historic district approves is contextually based on the needs of each city or district.
+Mr. Matt Long with Harrisburg Commercial Interiors asked the Board whether they wanted to lower their standards regarding windows in historic districts.
+He noted that he had presented projects before the Board involving materials that had not previously been approved.
+He stated that the decisions made by HARB should not be dependent upon what other historic districts have approved; he noted that he had reviewed projects in historic districts in Baltimore and that he didn’t think HARB should necessarily accept that standard of approval.
+Mr. Knight agreed and stated each historic district approves is based on the context of each city or historic district, noting that Savannah, Georgia may think Harrisburg’s approved materials were unacceptable.

 ADJOURNMENT: 7:34 PM

-Mr. Chamberlin moved, and Ms. Bennet seconded the motion to adjourn.
+Mr. Chamberlin moved, and Ms. Bennet seconded the motion, to adjourn.
 The motion was adopted by unanimous vote (7-0) and the meeting adjourned at 7:34 PM.